rezible/rezible/README.md

 secondary job function.
 The stress, fatigue, and compromised output resulting from subpar oncall is viewed as unavoidable by many teams.

-We believe that with the right tooling, many of the negative aspects of being oncall can be improved or removed -
+We believe that with the right practices in place, many of the negative aspects of being oncall can be improved or removed -
-so Rezible aims to be that "Oncall on Rails".
+so Rezible aims to provide those practices to teams as an "Oncall on Rails" experience.

 ## Current Status
 Rezible is currently under heavy development, with no stable release available.